Sexual violence in South Africa

 The rate of sexual violence in South Africa is among the highest recorded in the world.
-Police statistics of reported rapes as a per capita figure has been dropping in recent years, although the reasons for the drop has not been analysed and it is not known how many rapes go unreported.
+Police statistics of reported rapes as a per capita figure have been dropping in recent years, although the reasons for the drop have not been analysed, and it is not known how many rapes go unreported.
 More women are attacked than men, and children have also been targeted, partly owing to a myth that having sex with a virgin will cure a man of HIV/AIDS.
 Rape victims are at high risk of contracting HIV/AIDS owing to the high prevalence of the disease in South Africa.
 "Corrective rape" is also perpetrated against LGBT men and women.

-The South African Government has established several measures, including legislation and initiatives to prevent and combat the problem.
-These include the establishment of the Sexual Offences and Community Affairs Unit (SOCA) in 1999, and a network of Thuthuzela Care Centres.
-These are sexual violence support centres which employ a transdisciplinary approach to dealing with the aftermath of an assault, and are considered by the UN as best practice model.
+The South African Government has established several measures, including legislation and initiatives, to prevent and combat the problem.
+These include the establishment of the Sexual Offences and Community Affairs Unit (SOCA) in 1999 and the network of Thuthuzela Care Centres.
+These are sexual violence support centres which employ a transdisciplinary approach to dealing with the aftermath of an assault, and are considered by the UN as a best practice model.

 Sexual violence in South Africa has been widely reported in both local and international media.